feralbughunter/Ferocious-bugs/README.md

 Summarizes how much the bug breaks the game, breaks immersion or how visible it is.

 ### Bug Status
-* Unfixed - Bug has not been resolved yet
+* fixed - Bug has been fixed in a newer version
-* Fixed - Bug has been fixed in a newer version
+* unfixed - Bug has not been resolved yet
-* Not a Bug - Reported issue is not considered a bug
+* notabug - Reported issue is not considered a bug